 Helping San Diego’s homeless and poor has been the goal of San Diego Rescue Mission for over 50 years.
 Donations go directly to those in need or are sold at one of their thrift stores.
 They especially need baby gear and gently used clothing and shoes for kids and adults.
 To donate, schedule a pickup with their online donation form or drop the items off at one of four locations.

 Four locations: Point Loma, Mission, North Park and National City

 American Cancer Society Discovery Thrift Shops

 Drop off small, gently used items at these shops and feel good that your donation is helping to fund cancer research.
-Come on in and take items toward the back of the store anytime they are open.

 Home Start Thrift Boutique